5 Tips for Starting College at 25, 30, and Beyond

 2. Leverage Your Real-World Experience

 Most colleges offer a suite of student support services designed to help learners thrive academically, socially, and professionally.
-You may be able to take advantage of resources like financial aid advisors, academic advisors, tutoring, technical support, and writing and career centers.
+You may be able to take advantage of resources like financial aid advisors, academic advisors, tutoring, technical support, on-campus childcare centers, and writing and career centers.

 This support may prove especially important and helpful for learners juggling professional and family commitments with their college courses.
 These services are available for your use, so do your best to make the most of them.